thrushlang/thrushc/README.md

 ## Build dependencies

-Among the dependencies required by the compiler is the LLVM-C API, which you can find pre-compiled for each operating system at **[Thrush Programming Toolchains](https://github.com/thrushlang/toolchains)**.
+Among the dependencies required by the compiler is the LLVM-C API, which you can find pre-compiled for each operating system at **[Thrush Programming Language Toolchains](https://github.com/thrushlang/toolchains)**.

 Automatically: